NSF QRM Scholars Program

 - How do I submit my application?

 Applications must be uploaded and submitted via the application portal (see the Applications page for the link and the application instructions documentation).
-The portal will open on January 15, 2020, and the priority submission deadline is March 1, 2020.
+The portal will open on January 15, 2022, and the priority submission deadline is March 31, 2022, at 11:59PM EDT.
 The application portal requires that the main written components of the application be uploaded as PDF documents.

 - Can I save my progress and return to my application?

 The application portal is managed via InfoReady (see the Applications page for the link and the application instructions documentation).
 The applicant will be required to register and create an account before you can submit an application.
 The system will then allow applicants to save their progress and continue at a later date.
 Only one application may be submitted by each applicant.
-Note that if you have not submitted a saved application by the deadline (March 1, 2020), your application will not be received by the review committee.
+Note that if you have not submitted a saved application by the deadline (March 31, 2022, at 11:59PM EDT), your application will not be received by the review committee.
 Incomplete applications will not be reviewed.

 That said, the portions of the application requiring manual entry are relatively brief, including the participant’s name and contact information, a link to their Google Scholar page, a brief abstract outlining the Scholar’s proposed research, and PDF uploads for additional components of their application (Statement of Interest, Research Letter of Support, and Administrative Letter of Support).
 The application can reasonably be uploaded in a single sitting taking no more than 20 minutes.